SmoQySuite/SmoQyDQMC.jl/docs/src/tutorials/hubbard_square.md

 [JLD2](https://github.com/JuliaIO/JLD2.jl.git) files, subject to the constraint that `(N_updates % N_bins) == 0`.
 Therefore, the number of measurements that are averaged over per bin is given by `bin_size = N_updates ÷ N_bins`.
 The bin-averaged measurements are written to file once `bin_size` measurements are accumulated using the [`write_measurements!`](@ref) function.
+At the end of this section we write an initial version of a simulation summary TOML file using the [`save_simulation_info`](@ref) function, which includes all the information currently stored in the `metadata` dictionary.

 ````julia
     # Reset diagonostic parameters used to monitor numerical stability to zero.